omarkmu/pz-omichat/docs/user-guide/emote-shortcuts.md

-# Emotes
+# Emote Shortcuts

 The `EnableEmotes` [option](../sandbox-options/basic-features.md#enableemotes) allows players to use emote shortcuts in the form of `.emote` in local chats.
 These emote shortcuts cause a player's character to play the animation associated with the emote, but they don't show up in the chat message.

-For example, sending the message `hello! .hi` would result in the following:
+For example, sending the message `Don't shoot! .surrender` would result in the following:

 ![A player using the wave hi emote.](../images/emote-example.png)

+This can be useful for text roleplay servers, since players can play an animation in sync with their message.
+The shortcuts can also be used without a message; sending `.hi` will play the animation without sending a message in chat.

+## Shortcut list

-The following table contains the available emotes.
+The following table contains the emotes that are available in the base mod.
 Players can use the `/emotes` command to view a list in-game, or enter them using the suggestion box.

 | Emote           | Animation                           |